Manchester City beat Real Madrid 2-1 to pile pressure on Xabi Alonso

 Erling Haaland scored his 34th goal for club and country this season to give Manchester City a 2-1 win at Real Madrid and leave Xabi Alonso’s position as coach of the Spanish giants in grave danger.

-Without injured superstar Kylian Mbappe, Madrid took the lead on Wednesday through Rodrygo but Nico O’Reilly and a Haaland penalty secured Pep Guardiola’s City the three points.
+Without injured superstar Kylian Mbappe, Madrid took the lead on Wednesday through Rodrygo, but Nico O’Reilly and a Haaland penalty secured Pep Guardiola’s City the three points.

 Recommended Storieslist of 4 items